vasugupta1/PaymentGateway/README.md

 * Docker
 * Docker Compose
 # How to run
-Use command docker-compose up --build at the root of the directory to start up the containers
+Use command 'docker-compose up --build' at the root of the directory to start up the containers

 # Authentication
 * Username : admin , Password : adminpassword